-The Waterworks District No. 3 does not have an adequate segregation of duties over cash collections.
+The Waterworks District No. 3 does not have an adequate segregation of duties within the accounting system.

 Criteria

 Segregation of conflicting duties within accounting functions is a basic required internal control.

 Cause

 The cause of the condition is the fact that the District does not have a sufficient number of staff performing administrative and financial duties so as to provide adequate segregation of accounting and financial duties.